WesScivetti/NPN_probing/README.md

 python3 get_embeddings.py -d ./data/raw_NPN_data_cleaned_subtype.tsv -i ./data/train_test_split_train_balanced_Y.json --semantic

 # Data folder
-subtype_annotation.tsv is the main data for the ML final project.
+raw_NPN_data_cleaned_subtype.tsv is the main data for the ML final project.
 Other data files were used for QP1 but aren't needed for this project.

 # Outputs folder